library-data-platform/ldp/ADMIN_GUIDE.md

 ##### Contents
 1\.
 System requirements
 2\.
 Installing the software
 3\.
-Creating the LDP database
+Configuring the LDP database
 4\.
-Configuration file
+Configuring the LDP software
 5\.
 Loading data into the database
 6\.
-Running the data loader in production
+Running the LDP in production
 7\.
 Anonymization of personal data
 8\.
 Loading data from files (for testing only)
 9\.
 Disabling database TLS/SSL (for testing only)